SOliv1/ms-cook-corner/README.md

 Another handy feature of Flask is the ability to detect any errors we might make such as *writing the url for 'home' instead of the url for 'index'*.
 Home does not exist but index does and so indicates this error.
 **Template Inheritance** Inherits code from other templates, creating a *base template and using {% extends 'base.html' %} in a child template*.

-**Getting Themes**  I have chosen the **Start bootstrap theme**, *Business Casual* for a multi-page website.
+**Getting Themes**  I have chosen the **Start bootstrap theme *Clean Blog* as featured in *CI lessons on Flask Framework*, for a multi-page website.
-I download the theme by copying the link then go to terminal and mkdir, then cd into it and wget the https://startbootstrap.com/themes/business-casual/
+I download the theme by copying the link then go to terminal and mkdir, then cd into it and wget the https://startbootstrap.com/themes/clean-blog/
 I then style accordingly.

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.